Acutis language manual

 Because the index

-binding is just another pattern, you can also use it to
+binding is just another pattern, you can use it to

 conditionally render sections by matching the index with specific numbers.